shubhammadavi/learning-git/README.md

 # learning-git
-this rewpo was used to learn git
+this repo was used to learn git